 There are lots of apps available to help you build up your walking and running.

 - Active 10: This Public Health England app is a free walking tracker.
 It shows how much brisk walking you're doing and how you can do more

 Couch to 5k: This NHS app is an app for absolute beginner level runners.
 It gradually builds people up to running 5k in just 9 weeks.

 The best route on foot is not always the same as you would take by bike or car.
 Whether you're taking your dog for a walk or going to do essential shopping, there are several walking routes you can take to explore your local area.

 You can also try out some pre-planned ones:

 Have you got what it takes?
-Here are some challenges you can take part in:
+Check out activities and challenges you can take part in: